mzazon/awesome-cloud-projects/aws/iot-security-monitoring/iot-security-monitoring.md

    #     "arn:aws:iot:${AWS_REGION}:${AWS_ACCOUNT_ID}:thinggroup/YourThingGroupName"
    ```

    The security profile is now actively monitoring all registered devices in your AWS IoT Core environment.
-Device behaviors will be analyzed against the defined thresholds, and violations will trigger the configured alert mechanisms through SNS.
+Device behaviors will be analyzed against the defined thresholds, and violations will trigger the configured alert mechanisms through SNS, enabling rapid incident response.

 5. **Create Scheduled Audit Task**: